Next Generation Air Transportation System: Stakeholder Collaboration

-NextGen modernization involves the FAA workforce and industry, interagency, and international partnerships.
-The FAA continues to strengthen relationships with its workforce and labor union partners to ensure that everyone has the skills necessary to run the future National Airspace System (NAS).
+NextGen modernization involved the FAA workforce and industry, interagency, and international partnerships.
+The FAA strengthened relationships with its workforce and labor union partners to ensure that everyone had the skills necessary to run the future National Airspace System (NAS).

-Training will evolve to make sure that the NAS workforce understands — and takes ownership of — the changing operational concepts and their effects on how services are provided.
+Training evolved to make sure that the NAS workforce understands — and took ownership of — the changing operational concepts and their effects on how services were provided.
 Recurrent air traffic control training will need to evolve from a focus on automation manipulation to one that ensures all participants in the NAS understand the changing operational concepts and their implications for how services are provided.
 The process requires the engagement and ownership of the entire aviation workforce, including pilots, controllers, inspectors, regulators, engineers, technicians, and program managers.
 The FAA is focused on providing its labor force with the leadership, technical, and functional skills to safely and productively transition and manage the needs of the future NAS.
 This transformation includes leadership development, skills identification and development, and attracting talent.

 Through the NextGen Advisory Committee (NAC), the FAA and industry have collaborated to identify and deliver the capabilities that matter most to customers.
 The FAA formed the NAC in 2010 to work with industry stakeholders, set priorities, and deliver benefits.
 Led by airline executives and others from the aviation community with an intimate understanding of shared challenges and opportunities, the NAC conducts its business in public so that deliberations and findings are transparent.

 In 2014, the NAC developed a joint 3-year implementation plan for delivering new capabilities with near-term benefits to airports across the country.
 The process of developing and monitoring this plan provided all parties with a better understanding about planning decisions and has bolstered trust and cooperation among all parties.
 This collaborative plan, delivered to Congress in October 2014 and updated annually since then, outlines milestones for delivering benefits in a 1- to 3-year timeframe.
 The first high-readiness capabilities were improvements in Data Communications, Performance Based Navigation, improved multiple runway operations, and surface operations.
 At the end of fiscal year 2017, the FAA had completed 157 commitments in these areas.
 A fifth focus area, Northeast Corridor, was established in 2017 to improve operations in the airspace between Washington, D.C. and Boston.
 Commitments for all focus areas are found in the 2019-2021 joint implementation plan.
 From January 2019 through March 2020, the FAA completed 87 out of 88 commitments.
 Remaining milestone dates were extended past 2022 because of program delays related to the COVID-19 pandemic.